Pia Babnik: Early life and amateur career

 Babnik started to play golf at the age of three and joined her first junior golf competition at the age of four, where she also made her first birdie.

 She has two younger brothers, twins Jaka and Ziga, who both represented Slovenia at the 2022 European Boys' Team Championship.

 She has won national titles in Slovenia all age groups, and has won many international junior competitions.

 Babnik played her first professional tournament at age 12 on the 2016 LET Access Series, the CitizenGuard LETAS Trophy in Belgium, and made the cut.
 She represented Slovenia at the 2017 European Girls' Team Championship and would do so again at the 2018 and 2019 European Ladies' Team Championship.
 In 2019, at age 15, she won the individual title, ahead of last years winner and world amateur number one, Frida Kinhult.

 Babnik set a record low score in the 2018 Trnovo Masters with 58 strokes (−10).
 At the 2018 Mediterranean Games, she won bronze medal with Vida Obersnel and Ana Belac in the women's team event.

 At 15 years old, Babnik played her first LET tournament, the 2019 Czech Ladies Open, and again made the cut.
 The same year, she won the Helen Holm Scottish Women's Open Championship at Royal Troon ahead of runner-up Charlotte Bunel of France, with a seven-shot margin of victory and a record 15-under aggregate.
 Only Ireland's Leona Maguire at a mere 14 in 2009 had been a younger champion.
 Babnik returned to Scotland to take home the centenary Girls Amateur Championship at Panmure Golf Club, defeating Austria's Isabella Holpfer in the 18-hole final, 4 and 3.
-Through her victory, she earned exemptions into Final Qualifying for the 2020 Women's British Open, as well as the Womens Amateur Championship and the Augusta National Women's Amateur Championship.
+Through her victory, she earned exemptions into Final Qualifying for the 2020 Women's British Open, as well as the Women's Amateur Championship and the Augusta National Women's Amateur Championship.

 Babnik qualified for the Junior Solheim Cup and represented Europe in the competition at Gleneagles, and also in the continent's Junior Vagliano Trophy team which triumphed at Royal St George's Golf Club.
 Babnik became World Amateur Golf Ranking ranked at the age of ten and finished 2019 in fifth place on the WAGR ranking and completed her amateur career with a +7.0 handicap.